-The past few years have seen a substantial growth in the cannabis industry.
+The cannabis industry has experience substantial growth in the past few years.
 Part of the reason for the growth is the use of cannabidiol (CBD) and hemp products in the nutraceutical market.
 CBD and hemp are being included in food, drink, beauty/cosmetics and emerging personal care and health and wellness products.
 In fact, CBD and hemp oils are quickly capturing a large share of the nutraceutical market and are expected to become a billion-dollar industry by next year.
-The U.S. nutraceuticals industry is projected to reach roughly $100 billion by 2022.
+The U.S. nutraceuticals sector is projected to reach roughly $100 billion by 2022, according to industry analysts.

 What’s important for businesses – from manufacturers to importers, distributors and wholesalers of nutraceuticals – to understand as they work to capture market share is the unique exposures they face due to the varying ingredients and use of CBD and hemp products.
 Products can be defective, potentially create adverse side effects and allergic reactions, or allegedly or actually adversely interfere with over-the-counter or prescription drugs and create complications.
 There is also the risk of product contamination during the manufacturing process with ingredients coming from unknown distributors.

 Securing the proper General Liability including Products Liability coverages along with Product Recall insurance is essential for those in the nutraceuticals market.
 Third-party bodily injury claims with significant judgments and defense costs can be financially devastating to a company in the event of a loss.
 It is, therefore, prudent to carefully review the Liability limits in your policy; depending on the size of your operation you may require much more than the standard limits of $1 million for each claim/$2 million in aggregate that are available.
 Also, if you sell products both domestically and internationally, you will have additional exposures that need to be addressed.
 Ensure your policy provides worldwide coverage.